dimerize/redux-weather-app/README.md

 # Redux Weather App

 ## Description
-This is a React weather app that will soon implement Redux and Plotly.js and will serve as a Jest testing tutorial program.
+This is a React weather app that will soon implement Redux and Plotly and will serve as a Jest testing tutorial program.

 ## QuickStart
 ```